Skip to main content

 • Connect with a mental health professional.

-• Call the BC Suicide Helpline 1-800-763-2433 (1-800-SUICIDE).This service is available 24 hours, seven days a week across the province.
-This free service is a priority line answered by staff or volunteer crisis responders that provides safety planning and follow-up support to help with short-term safety while connecting them to longer-term resources.
-You can phone yourself or with your child or youth.
+• Call the BC Suicide Helpline 1-800-763-2433 (1-800-SUICIDE).
+This service is available 24 hours, seven days a week across the province.
+This free service is a priority line, answered by staff or volunteer crisis responders, that provides safety planning and follow-up support to help with short-term safety and connect to longer-term resources.
+You can phone the helpline by yourself, or with your child or youth.

-• If you have access to a family doctor, book an appointment, and if possible attend with your child or youth.
+• If you have access to a family doctor, book an appointment, and if possible, attend with your child or youth.

 Looking for more information on this topic?
 Connect with a family peer support worker at the Kelty Centre to discover additional resources, learn more about support and treatment options, or just to find a listening ear.